About Me

-Recently I was passed down some of my family’s Georgian Bay boating history – two generations of ship’s log books to be exact.
-And I carried them with me onboard, enjoying a story or two every weekend while sitting on my own boat on the Bay.
+A few years back I was lucky enough to be appointed the safe keeper of my family’s Georgian Bay boating history – two generations of ship’s log books to be exact – and I carried them with me onboard, enjoying a story or two every weekend while sitting on my own boat on the Bay.
 And I noticed that both my grandparents and parents were more about stories than stats, and thank goodness for that!

 Along with recording forecasts and conditions, my family wrote long detailed stories in the ship’s log about their explorations of the Bay by boat and the many friends they made along the way.
 Some of the entries were even written by a very young me.